 CANNED TOMATOES AND TOMATO PASTE

 Tomatoes are another pantry staple that a lot of Freebs keep on hand!
-Whether they're canned tomatoes, or tomato paste or sauce, there are so many different recipes that you can make with them!
+Whether they're canned tomatoes, or tomato paste or sauce, there are so many different recipes you can make with them!

 FREEBS' FAVORITE WAY TO USE TOMATOES